-Effective prevention of non-healing sores depends greatly on the kind of sore you are most likely to get.
-Below are some helpful prevention tips for diabetic foot sores and venous leg ulcers.
+the kind of ulcer you are most likely to get.
+Below are some

-Diabetic foot sore prevention
+Diabetic foot ulcer prevention

 - Take appropriate actions to control your blood sugar

-- Check your feet daily for cuts, blisters, red spots, or swelling.
-Inform your doctor immediately if you see any changes or injuries
+- Check your feet daily for cuts, blisters, red spots, or

 - Have a podiatrist or other health care professional trim